 9 PROPERTY RIGHTS AND TRANSFER TO THIRD PARTIES

 9.1 Unless otherwise explicitly stipulated in writing in the Agreement, all property rights related to whatever the Client receives from Sensa shall remain the property of Sensa.

 9.2 The Client shall retain all property rights to the material the Client supplies based on the Agreement, including the material which is incorporated into software or projects.
-The Client shall be considered the owned of all data hosted by Sensa.
+The Client shall be considered the owner of all data hosted by Sensa.